 Accounting Cycle Defined

 The process of identifying relevant transactions and economic events, and transforming that information into reliable financial statements, is called the accounting cycle.
-There are many steps including journalizing transactions, posting journals to the general ledger, preparing an unajusted trial balance and posting adjusting entries.
-The net result of the accounting cycle are financial statements that show assets, liabilities, cash flows and the relevant accounting period under review, among many other important data points.
+There are many steps, including journalizing transactions, posting journals to the general ledger, preparing an unajusted trial balance, and posting adjusting entries.
+The net result of the accounting cycle is financial statements that show assets, liabilities, cash flows, and the relevant accounting period under review, among many other important data points.

-Transaction analysis is one of the most critical elements of all the steps of the accounting cycle, because it impacts all the other process steps in the accounting cycle.
-During this stage, bookkeepers, accountants and business owners analyze source documents and determine the business purpose of transactions.
-Revenues, expenses, assets, liabilities and other transactions are reviewed for recordation.
+Transaction analysis is one of the most critical elements of all the steps of the accounting cycle because it impacts all the other process steps in the accounting cycle.
+During this stage, bookkeepers, accountants, and business owners analyze source documents and determine the business purpose of transactions.
+Sales revenue, expenses, assets, liabilities, and other transactions are reviewed for recordation.
 Clerks typically work in tandem with supervisors and technical experts, to determine how to treat transactions correctly.
 The complexity of the transaction dictates the level of review needed.